yursha/fix-permissions/README.md

 fix-permissions
 ===============

-I created this command-line tool to fix permissions on OS X for files imported from Windows.
+Command-line tool to fix Unix filesystem permissions on OS X for files imported from Windows.